-Alexithymia is the difficulty with understanding and responding appropriately to emotions [Shah et al 2016].
-It is associated with neurodivergent conditions and is often misinterpreted as demonstrating a lack of empathy.
-As females with ADHD especially experience strong emotional impulses, alexithymia can be very disabling and may be a major factor in the challenges many neurodivergent females experience with establishing and maintaining social contact with non-autistics.
-Ultimately, attempts to camouflage these difficulties in achieving emotional insight can be so exhausting that social isolation often results.
+Alexithymia is difficulty with understanding and responding appropriately to emotions [Shah et al 2016].
+It is associated with both ADHD and autism and is often misinterpreted as demonstrating a lack of empathy.
+A reduction in interoceptive awareness has also been linked to alexithymia, which may relate to dysautonomia.
+As females with ADHD especially experience strong emotional impulses, alexithymia can be very disabling.
+It may be a major factor in the challenges many neurodivergent females experience with establishing and maintaining social contact with non-autistics.
+Ultimately, attempts to camouflage difficulties in achieving emotional connectivity can be so exhausting that social isolation results.
 Another factor contributing to the loss of inter-personal contact may be rejection sensitive dysphoria (RSD), which has been described as "immense emotional pain from real or perceived failure to meet others' expectations" [Bedrossian 2021].
-This is common to many neurodivergent conditions and may manifest as internal strife, producing low self-esteem, or externally triggering anger or argument.
-Autistic people and those with ADHD suffer more bullying at school and experience more rejection from a variety of sources.
+This is common in both autism and ADHD and may manifest as internal strife, producing low self-esteem, or externally triggering anger or argument.
+Neurodivergent females suffer more bullying at school and experience more rejection from a variety of sources.
 Rejection and the fear of abandonment can become a dominant feature and may ultimately destroy social encounters, friendships and relationships.